Simultaneous Uniformization and Algebraic Correspondences: Introduction

 \section{Introduction}

+Algebraic correspondences on the Riemann sphere $\widehat{\C}$, viewed as dynamical systems, include rational dynamics and actions of Kleinian groups.
+For the purposes of this paper, an \emph{algebraic correspondence} on $\widehat{\C}$ is a finite-to-finite multi-valued map with holomorphic local branches.
+Equivalently, let $\pi_1$ and $\pi_2$ be the two canonical projections from $\widehat{\mathbb{C}} \times \widehat{\mathbb{C}}$ to the first and second factors respectively, and $Z$ be a codimension $1$ subvariety in $\widehat{\mathbb{C}} \times \widehat{\mathbb{C}}$ containing no fibers of $\pi_1$ and $\pi_2$; then $\pi_2 \circ \pi_1^{-1}$ is said to be an algebraic correspondence from the first to the second factor.
+Algebraic correspondences, viewed as multi-valued maps, can be iterated in the obvious way (cf. \cite{BP01}).

-Algebraic correspondences (equivalently, finite-to-finite multi-valued maps with holomorphic local branches) on the Riemann sphere, viewed as dynamical systems, include rational dynamics and actions of Kleinian groups.
-This was observed by Fatou in the 1920s \cite{Fatou29}.
+That rational dynamics and actions of Kleinian groups can be unified in the framework of correspondences was observed by Fatou in the 1920s \cite{Fatou29}.
 Bullett and Penrose constructed the first examples of correspondences that combine the dynamics of quadratic rational maps and the modular group \cite{BP94,BL20}.